myndatlas/myndatlas.github.io/_notes/Public/Status of the MyndAtlas Project.md

 ---
-title : State of the MyndAtlas Project feed : show permalink : /status date : 21-03-2023
+title : Status of the MyndAtlas Project feed : show permalink : /status date : 19-07-2023
 ---
 up:: [[⁋The MyndAtlas Project]], [[§Atlas]]
 #aoi/knowledge-work/note-systems
 # Status of the MyndAtlas Project

 After a failed experiment with an upgrade I discovered that I prefer where I've ended up with this website.
 That's the nature of it sometimes, I suppose.

 ---